Organizing from the start is the key to a great year with this idea by Norma, a Kindergarten Teacher in El Paso, TX.

 - Field trip contact names and numbers, plus a list of dates (as these are scheduled ahead of time)

 - Important dates including Back to School Night, Parent-Teacher Conference dates, dates for standardized testing, etc. (I keep this master list of important dates in my computer and can easily update and print out a new list as the year progresses.)

 In addition, I include a plastic pocket page protector for each student In these pockets, I store correspondence to and from home, phone call documentation, copies of e-mails with parents, copies of report cards, annotations of progress and concern, summaries of conferences, copies of teacher observations, etc.

 I also punch holes in manila envelopes and use these to collect money for class trips and book club orders.

-I label dividers to separate each section of my organizer notebook.
+I also use label dividers to separate each section of my organizer notebook.

-I also use this folder to store a set of master activity pages that can be duplicated and used anytime in the school year in the event that I am absent for an extended period of time.
+This folder stores a set of master activity pages that can be duplicated and used anytime in the school year in the event that I am absent for an extended period of time.

 This binder system is really quite easy to set up and has saved me lots of time and energy through the years.
 I never find myself scrambling for information and rest assured that it helps my teaching assistant and substitute teachers as well.

 Barb J says

 I LOVE this idea!
 I have something similar set up, but need to revamp it a bit this year to be even more effective!